deanwampler/Contract4J5/contract4j5/README.txt

 description of the keywords and their proper use.

 $this    The "this" object under test
-$target  A field in an invariant test
+$target  A field in an invariant test.
+There *must* be a corresponding JavaBeans
+         "getter" method or Jexl won't be able to resolve the field.
 $result  The return result of a method; only valid in postconditions
 $args[n] The "nth" argument in a parameter list
 $old(..)
 The "old" value (before a method is actually executed) of the